nipy/nibabel/doc/source/dicom/dicom_intro.rst

 Tags in groups 0000, 0002, 0004 are therefore not *data* elements, but Command elements; File meta elements; directory structuring elements.

-Tags with groups from 0008 are *data* elements.
+Tags with groups from 0008 are *data* element tags.

 Standard attribute tags
 ^^^^^^^^^^^^^^^^^^^^^^^

-There is a full list of all *standard* data element tags in the DICOM data dictionary in section 6 of DICOM standard `PS 3.6`_. *Standard* tags are tags with an even group number (see below).
+*Standard* tags are tags with an even group number (see below).
+There is a full list of all *standard* data element tags in the DICOM data dictionary in section 6 of DICOM standard `PS 3.6`_.

 Even numbered groups are defined in the DICOM standard data dictionary.
 Odd numbered groups are "private", are *not* defined in the standard data dictionary